Logiqx/wca-ipy/docs/Future_Options.md

 2. Provide accurate rankings - yes, vastly improved
 3. Protect privacy - yes, ongoing

-All three options can improve the existing reports by showing accurate rankings, whilst continuing to protect the privacy of individuals who have yet to provide their consent to the senior rankings team.
+Both options can improve the existing reports by showing accurate rankings, whilst continuing to protect the privacy of individuals who have yet to provide their consent to the senior rankings team.

 There is no need for DOB information to be provided to the senior rankings team and nobody will ever appear in the senior rankings without providing their consent to the senior rankings team.

 ## Recommendations

-Whilst none of the options in this proposal are intended to replace or supersede the proposal for [Official Senior Rankings](https://logiqx.github.io/wca-ipy/WCA_Proposal.html), they do offer an effective interim solution with minimal effort on the part of the WCA or the senior rankings team.
+Whilst neither of the options in this proposal are intended to replace or supersede the proposal for [Official Senior Rankings](https://logiqx.github.io/wca-ipy/WCA_Proposal.html), they do offer an effective interim solution with minimal effort on the part of the WCA or the senior rankings team.

 The necessary code already exists on GitHub so it could easily be scheduled to run on a daily basis.
 The required activities would be as follows: